OctopusDeploy/blog/blog/2020-11/devops-reading-list/index.md

 The Vernon book is a great primer on DDD, and it’s relatively easy to digest by anyone with a little software development experience.
 It’s especially relevant for anyone who is either struggling with a monolithic system at the moment or who would like to avoid their stuff gradually turning into one.

-After reading Domain-Driven Design Distilled, you might well like to go deeper on DDD with the Evans book mentioned above.
+After reading Domain-Driven Design Distilled, you might like to go deeper on DDD with the Evans book mentioned above.
 Alternatively, you might like to read more about how loosely coupled architectures are so much easier to work with.
 This is covered to some extent in both [Accelerate](#accelerate) and [The DevOps Handbook](#handbook).

 You might also like to take a look at [Sam Newman’s Building Microservices](https://www.goodreads.com/book/show/22512931-building-microservices) (which narrowly missed a spot in this blog post), and in [Site Reliability Engineering](#sre) you’ll learn how Google maintains a large, complicated environment with many loosely coupled services.

-Finally, I encourage you to take a look at Team Topologies.
-Software architecture starts with team architecture, and [Team Topologies](#tt) uses Conway’s Law to apply the ideas of bounded contexts and loosely coupled systems to the way we architect the teams in our IT departments.
+Finally, I encourage you to take a look at [Team Topologies](#tt).
+Software architecture starts with team architecture, and Team Topologies uses Conway’s Law to apply the ideas of bounded contexts and loosely coupled systems to the way we architect the teams in our IT departments.

 For more reviews, as well as a preview and procurement options: [Check out this book on GoodReads](https://www.goodreads.com/book/show/28602719-domain-driven-design-distilled)